LeskoIam/k-means_python_module_dev/README.md

 4. Execute [make.bat](src/py_module/make.bat) to compile.
     * Run ```make.bat``` for 'production' compiling
     * Use ```-D``` flag to compile with debugging enabled (```make.bat -D```)

+    If compiling is successful you will find ckmeans.pyd file in ```build\ ``` directory. pyd is like .dll file but you can import it an any other python file.
 5. import into Python and use
 ```python
 import ckmeans